appserver-io/appserver/_docs/aop.md

 ### Advices

-Advices are used to implement logic of cross-cutting concerns which will be woven into our applications code if a join point is reached.
+Advices are used to implement logic of cross-cutting concerns which will be woven into our application's code if a join point is reached.

 Advices are logically gathered together in so-called `aspects`.
 Aspects are a group of logic concern actions just as a class is the grouping of actions an object can perform for itself or others.
 You will find this fitting as aspects are simply classes annotated in a certain way in our AOP implementation.
 A commonly used example of an aspect is a class providing several methods for logging, e.g. for different severity levels.